 We greatly miss our dear Stefan, who died on 15 January 2021.

-Any photos, memories, thoughts and ideas will be hugely appreciated.
+Any photos, words and thoughts will be hugely appreciated.
 Please send them to email@example.com

 If you would like to make a donation in Stefan's name, please do so to the New Cross Gate Trust.

 For Stefan, meaning was to be found in the beauty of the natural world, in artistic creation and in championing the interests of other people.

 Most of us know about his work over the last 20 years in London: Brockwell Park Community Greenhouses, CoolTan Arts, Bee Urban, finally in his and Adrian's wonderfully multifaceted shop Green Onions in New Cross.
 In this one venture, Stefan's different passions could find an outlet: his unfailing sense of the aesthetic, his passion for community issues and for the promotion of local artisans and artists, his deep knowledge of plants and of everything to do with good food and healthy living.
 He conveyed these passions in the calm, effortless and generous manner we all loved.

 Fewer know about the time Stefan spent in Zimbabwe, entirely on his own initiative after finishing secondary school.
 There, he worked in schools at the extremes of the social spectrum: an expensive public school in Harare as well as a rudimentary area-school in the countryside, where children would arrive at all times of the morning after walking for miles.
 His happiest times in Zimbabwe were spent with the less privileged – adults just as much as children.
 Although they were from a totally different world from the one he knew, in their company he could be his sincere, empathetic and gently witty self.